DavidPickles/history/french-revolutions.md

 ## 1830 -  1848 July Monarchy: Kingdom of France

-- Louis-Phillipe, Duke of Orleans is given the throne by the bourgeois-controlled Chamber of Deputies
+- Louis-Philippe, Duke of Orleans is given the throne by the bourgeois-controlled Chamber of Deputies
 - He rules as 'King of the French', known as 'The Citizen King'.
 - As a young man had fought on the revolutionary side, but broke with them over their decision to execute Louis XVI.
 - He promises to follow a 'middle road'.